laurentj/slimerjs/docs/api/webpage.rst

 opened when you click on this element. ``uploadFile()`` allows you to set the value of such elements.

-Arguments are the CSS selector of the input element, and the full path of the file.
+Arguments are the CSS selector (in `the current frame <../manual/frames-manipulation.html>`_) of the input element, and the full path of the file.
 The file must exist.
 You can also indicate an array of path, if the input element accepts several files.

 Note that a virtual file picker is opened when calling ``uploadFile()``, and so the ``onFilePicker`` callback is called.
 If this callback exists and